jaimeliew1/MasterThesis-TipDeflectionControl/Readme.md

 simulation generated in the ‘preprocessing’ folder.
 It also contains the template HTC files and some data files from the postprocessing.

 ### Postprocessing

 Perhaps better named ‘plots and tables’, this folder contains the scripts to generate each plot in my thesis report.

-The first steps are designing a continuous control transfer function to achieve performance and robust stability.
-This takes use of the modelled turbine system and the measured open loop plant response (the tip deflection spectrum).
-Uses configuration information from the ‘configuration’ folder (such as HAWC2 result directory location, output file format etc).
+The majority of the project's analysis is performed in these scripts.

 ### Chapters

-Runs and saves all the figures for a particular chapter in my thesis report.
-This is done by running the scripts in ‘Postprocessing’.
+Runs scripts in the 'Postprocessing folder pertaining to particular chapters in the final report.
+All figures which have not already been saved are saved in a Figures folders (not included in this repository to save space).

 ### Other
 Scripts which don’t have a home in any of the other folders.